Koukiflix/MTRX-Escape-Room-Final/README.md

 Two groups conisiting of a capacitor connected to ground and three different resistor values each connected in series with their own wire electrode acting as keys on a piano.
 In each sampling group, the capacitors are used for sampling while the three resistors and electrodes are used as channels to read and adjust an acquisition value.

 #### Setup
+* When initialising the project, enable default modes on pins.
+In the ioc HAL interface select TSC in 'System Core'.
+Select the 'Sampling' in Group 6 and Group 8 as G6_IO4 and G8_IO4.
+Tick all the remaining boxes, ignoring 'Shielding'.

 * Touch Sensing Group 6
 ** Sampling Capacitor -> PB14, GND
 ** C KEY -> PB11